mmoreno43/aws_project/README.md

 What we are doing is creating a directory called aws_project.

-Let's first change directories to our aws_project and then we will initalize the directory.
+Let's first change directories to our aws_project and then we will initialize the directory.

 ```
 cd aws_project